GautamSh30/VegaVerse/README.md

 <h1 align="center">VegaVerse: Netflix Clone</h1>

 <p>VegaVerse is an immersive video streaming platform that replicates the seamless experience of Netflix with a vast library of movies, series, and documentaries.
-Built using a state-of-the-art tech stack, StreamHub offers users a smooth and personalized viewing experience, complete with secure authentication, dynamic content delivery, and efficient video streaming.
-Scalable and intuitive, StreamHub allows users to discover and enjoy content across all devices effortlessly.</p>
+Built using a state-of-the-art tech stack, VegaVerse offers users a smooth and personalized viewing experience, complete with secure authentication, dynamic content delivery, and efficient video streaming.
+Scalable and intuitive, VegaVerse allows users to discover and enjoy content across all devices effortlessly.</p>

 <h2 id="features">Features and Tech Stack</h2>
 <ul>